cmariego97/My-Awesome-Team-Profile-Generator/README.md

 This is a Node.js command-line application that takes in information about employees on a software engineering team.
 It generates an HTML webpage that displays information and summaries for each employee info input.

+While building this project I became further comfortable in using Node.js and object-oriented programming.
+I also learned the importance of test-driven development and look forward to doing so for the productivity and development of future projects.

 ## Mock-Up

 This following image shows a mock-up of a generated HTML, its appearance and functionality: